 The Best Massage Guns To Try Now

 As one of the best-known massage gun brands on the market today, Theragun is worth the hype, according to our experts.
 Three of them recommended the brand, with Wu noting that she would suggest Theragun to those who don’t have pre-existing conditions and want to casually use a massage gun to get some muscle relief.
 Clampett recommends both Theragun Elite and the Prime.
-The Elite, which retails for $399, is wireless and utilizes the brand’s proprietary Quiet Glide Technology to deliver speeds ranging from 1750 to 2400 PPMs.
+The Elite, which normally retails for $399, is wireless and utilizes the brand’s proprietary Quiet Glide Technology to deliver speeds ranging from 1750 to 2400 PPMs.
 It also features an ergonomically designed handle, so it’s comfortable to hold when in use.
-The Prime, which retails for $299 (but is currently on sale for $229), is a simplified, smaller, and cheaper version of the Elite, which means it only comes with four attachments and isn’t wireless.
+The Prime, which usually retails for $299 (but is currently on sale for $229), is a simplified, smaller, and cheaper version of the Elite, which means it comes with only four attachments and isn’t wireless.
 We’ve put the Prime to the test and think it can be well worth the investment.

 Wu recommends this brand for those who don’t have specific health concerns and are curious about alternatives to the more popular and expensive Theragun models.
 “Hypervolt is wonderful for a more solid and aggressive percussion that is very quiet,” Wu says.
-Both Wu and Dr. Kristen Gasnick, PT, DPT at the outpatient rehabilitation of Holy Name Medical Center in New Jersey, use the original Hyperice Hypervolt, which typically retails for $349 but is on sale for $249, on patients at their practices.
+Both Wu and Dr. Kristen Gasnick, who works in outpatient rehabilitation with Holy Name Medical Center in New Jersey, use the original Hyperice Hypervolt, which typically retails for $249 but is on sale for $200, on patients at their practices.
 Wu thinks the Hypervolt is easy to use and likes that it’s TSA-approved and lightweight, so you can travel with it in a carry-on bag.
 The Hypervolt has three speeds and five heads, which means you can swap it out depending on your mood.

-If you’re looking for a massage gun that’s on the quieter side, Clampett considers both the Hypervolt as well as the Hypervolt 2, which retails for $299, to be good options, especially if you want a model that isn't loud.
+If you’re looking for a massage gun that’s on the quieter side, Clampett considers both the Hypervolt as well as the Hypervolt 2, which retails for $200, to be good options.
 These devices also have solid battery life.
 According to Hyperice, one charge gives you three hours of use at up to 3200 PPM.
 These devices are cordless and Bluetooth-enabled, so you can link one up to your phone, use the brand’s app, and try the device out using one of the pre-programmed or custom sessions.

 If you’re looking for a quieter massage gun, Clampett believes two Ekrin Athletics models could be good to consider as well.
-The Ekrin B37 has eight hours of battery, five speeds ranging from 1400 to 3200 PPM, and utilizes what the brand refers to as Ultra Quiet Technology to keep the gun running at 55 decibels (or about as loud as a coffee maker).
+The Ekrin B37 has eight hours of battery, five speeds ranging from 1400 to 3200 PPM, and Ultra Quiet Technology, which the brain claims keeps the gun running at 55 decibels (or about as loud as a coffee maker).
 The Ekrin 365 is a slimmer, lightweight model, and at $180, it’s more affordable than the B37, which retails for $230.
 The 365 also has four attachments, but only four speeds and five hours of battery life.
 Both models come with travel cases and flat, bullet, round, and fork attachments, which are designed to help specific areas of the body.